katelynsung/katelynsung.github.io/essays/DesignPatterns.md

 Once ready to check out the user can click the shopping cart button, where the database has read from the database and written it onto the shopping cart page.
 Another button called 'Continue to payment' redirects the user to fill out their choice of payment, followed by a button called 'Proceed to Shipping".

 On this shipping form the Singletone Design Pattern is being used again as the user inputs their shipping information and the data is being written into the database.

+Overall, I got to learn about what design patterns are and got to implement my own.
+They were definetly difficult and still in the working progress of perfecting my design pattern for my website project!